freistil/freistilbox-docs/source/getting_started/20-deployment.md

+---
+title: Deploying your web application
 status: draft

-# Deploying your web application
+---

 To deploy your Drupal installation to our freistilbox hosting platform, you transfer all the changes you've made to the repository to the central repository.
 You do this by using a simple command: